Ammonia used in many foods, not just "pink slime"

 He said ammonia in food is now being used less than before, as replacement products gain popularity.

-When asked if their products were made with ammonium hydroxide, Sara Lee Corp, Hormel Foods, Kellogg and ConAgra said they were not.
+When asked if their products were made with ammonium hydroxide, Sara Lee Corp SLE.N, Hormel Foods (HRL.N), Kellogg (K.N) and ConAgra said they were not.

-General Mills said the company does not discuss its production processes.
-Campbell Soup Co did not respond to repeated requests for comment.
+General Mills (GIS.N) said the company does not discuss its production processes.
+Campbell Soup Co (CPB.N) did not respond to repeated requests for comment.

 (Additional reporting by Lisa Baertlein in Los Angeles and Ernest Scheyder in New York; Editing by Tim Dobbyn)